maxp-hover/engineering/guides/cicd/codefresh.md

 ## Using custom images for steps
 When you need a custom tool to perform a step in your pipeline, check Dockerhub if there is an _official_ image that ships with the required tool(s).
 If that is not the case, DO NOT USE a public image unless HOVER explicitly trusts the maintainer.

-Usually that means you can safely use images provided by vendors we are working with like Codefresh, AWS, Google, ...
+Usually that means you can safely use images provided by vendors we are working with like Codefresh, Astronomer, Cypres,...
 You can NOT use an image provided by some "random" person on the internet.
 Using these images is a severe security risk as an attacker could gain access to GitHub, Codefresh, Kubernetes, and other resources.

 Good:
 * Using images without a namespace like `alpine:3.10` or `ruby:2.6`